nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 > 🙋🏼 I'm not providing any golden paths or silver bullets here.
 I will be using the Chickensoft packages **as I understand them**, essentially recreating my personal journey learning these tools and patterns!

-We'll start things off really simple - let's get cookin'! 🐔
+We'll start things off really simple! 🐔

 # Scope